pravega/pravega/documentation/src/docs/streamcuts.md

 CompletableFuture<StreamInfo> getStreamInfo(Stream stream);

 ```
-BatchClient can be used to perform bounded processing of the stream given the start and end `StreamCuts`.
+BatchClient can be used to perform bounded processing of the stream given the start and end `StreamCut`s.
 BatchClient API ```io.pravega.client.batch.BatchClient.getSegments(stream, startStreamCut, endStreamCut)``` is used to
-fetch segments which reside between the given startStreamCut and endStreamCut.
+fetch segments which reside between the given `startStreamCut` and `endStreamCut`.
 With the retrieved segment information, the user can consume all the events in parallel without adhering to time ordering of events.

-It must be noted that passing ```StreamCut.UNBOUNDED``` to startStreamCut and endStreamCut will result in using the current head of stream and the current tail of the stream, respectively.
+It must be noted that passing ```StreamCut.UNBOUNDED``` to `startStreamCut` and `endStreamCut` will result in using the current head of stream and the current tail of the stream, respectively.

 We have provided a simple yet illustrative example of using StreamCut [here.](https://github.com/pravega/pravega-samples/tree/v0.3.2/pravega-client-examples/src/main/java/io/pravega/example/streamcuts).